cmordi/TugofWar/README.md

-# TugofWar
+# Tug of War

-### Tug of war, duel to the death....run this code using an FPGA an find out!!! 🥊
+### Who doesn't like a good old duel to the death.
+Run this code using an FPGA an find out!!! 🥊